 As a gun lawyer, I defend clients charged with unlawfully possessing firearms and other weapons.

-Although the Second Amendment to the United States Constitution guarantees that "the right of the people to keep and bear Arms, shall not be infringed", possession of firearms is strictly regulated in New York State, especially in New York City.
+While the Second Amendment guarantees that "the right of the people to keep and bear Arms, shall not be infringed", possession of firearms is strictly regulated in New York State, especially in New York City.